What programs offer internships as options or requirements?

 What are my training & paperwork responsibilities as an internship provider?

 The training will revolve around the internship description you submitted online when you registered as an employer in the FVCC Career Board and a Learning Objectives student assignment.
 Before the intern starts, please orient the student to health and safety and other organizational policies.
 We do ask that the student receive regular feedback regarding their performance at least weekly.
 Please feel free to consult with the faculty advisor assigned to monitor student learning.

 We have made every attempt to minimize the paperwork for the internship while providing quality learning and meeting legal requirements.
 Paperwork involved includes only the Internship Agreement, your signature on the Learning Objectives, tracking and initialing Monthly Time Sheets, and the completion of a Mid-Term and Final Evaluation.
 It is the responsibility of the student to provide you with the necessary forms on a timely basis.

 How do I request an intern?

-Please contact the Career Development Coordinator to find out how to structure your learning opportunity to best fit the program, training and legal requirements while meeting your business needs.
-After that discussion takes place, please register as an employer, in FVCC’s online job board, CONNECT.
+Please contact the Career Advisor to find out how to structure your learning opportunity to best fit the program, training and legal requirements while meeting your business needs.
+After that discussion takes place, please register as an employer in the FVCC Career Board.

 Do faculty monitor the learning during the internship?